 Performance

-Our independent benchmark tests will ensure you choose a model that keeps up with you for years to come.
+Our independent benchmark performance tests assess Office and photo/video-editing apps to ensure you choose a model that keeps up with you for years to come.

 Screen quality

-Every brand will say their screen looks stunning and is easy to read – our experts sort the diamonds from the duds.
+Every brand will say its screen looks stunning and is easy to read – our experts sort the diamonds from the duds.

 We also test…

-Only logged-in Which? members can view our all-in-one computers test results to discover which we rate as the very best all-in-one computers.
+Only logged-in Which? members can view our all-in-one PCs test results to discover which we rate as the very best.

 Sign up to reveal